African Affairs Volume 118, Issue 471, April 2019

 Vanessa van den Boogaard

-Vanessa van den Boogaard is a Research Fellow at ICTD and a Senior Research Associate at the Munk School of Global Affairs and Public Policy at the University of Toronto.
+Vanessa van den Boogaard is a Senior Research Fellow at ICTD and a Senior Research Associate at the Munk School of Global Affairs and Public Policy at the University of Toronto.
 She completed her PhD thesis on informal revenue generation and statebuilding in Sierra Leone, and has ongoing research on the topic in the Democratic Republic of the Congo, Ghana, and Somalia.
-Vanessa co-leads ICTD's research programme on informality and tax.
+Vanessa co-leads ICTD's research programmes on informality and gender and tax.

 Wilson Prichard